AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Asset-Measurements.md

 }
 ```

 An asset or asset type uses the mapping by assigning the `StreamReferenceId` in the mapping to the asset or asset type's stream reference.
-In the example below, `Reference1` and `Reference2`  map to the `MeasurementsMapping` object above.
+In the example below, `Reference1` and `Reference2`  map to the `MeasurementMappings` object above.

 ```
 {